machine-reasoning-ufrgs/mlbf/README.md

 ## Execution
+### Getting the formulas
+Formulas used in all experiments are at: https://gofile.io/d/pGB1lN (anonymous link & files).
+See the Readme.md there for additional details.

-- Replicating Section 4 experiments:
+### Replicating Section 4 experiments
  `python mlbf/main.py *.cnf --output=out.csv`

 This will generate a dataset, run 5-fold cross validation of a 2-hidden layer MLP (200 and 100 neurons, respectively) for each `.cnf` file, writing the statistics on `out.csv`.
 If the dataset was already generated, it will be used.
 Run `python mlbf/main.py -- --help` for additional options.